It is MAGICAL to hear your unborn baby’s heartbeat for the first time! 💞

 Not being able to hear your baby for whatever reason can cause a lot of stress for Mama, which results in stress for the baby.
 The resulting flood of hormones causes physical changes for mama, and can have harmful effects on your developing baby. (source)

-💔 Risk #6 Damaging ultrasound waves
+💔 Risk #6 Questionable ultrasound waves

 Doppler fetal heart monitors carry even more risk, as they expose the baby to ultrasound waves.
 Websites that sell at-home fetal monitors insist they’re safe and that the FDA has found no adverse effects.